Ten Things You Need to Know about Populism

 Sam Wilkin is an author and geopolitical analyst.
 He is director of political risk analytics at Willis Towers Watson, a leading global advisory, brokering and solutions company that operates in more than 140 countries and markets.
 He is responsible for developing and implementing political risk analysis and management tools and solutions for Willis Towers Watson clients globally.

 Sam’s most recent book, History Repeating: Why Populists Rise and Governments Fall, published in April 2018, explains today’s tumultuous politics by showing that it has all happened before.
 It tells the stories of Argentina’s century of populism and decline, of the great American populist Huey Long, and of the divisive, populist billionaire who governed Thailand, among others – and in the process offers insight into what is happening now and what might happen next.

 Sam is also the author, co-author or editor of three additional books and of numerous articles and chapters in edited volumes.
-He previously served as head of business research at Oxford Economics, as associate director of the consultancy practice at Oxford Analytica, as head of political risk consulting for Aon Trade Credit and as director of country analysis for Marvin Zonis & Associates.
+He previously served as head of business research at Oxford Economics, associate director of the consultancy practice at Oxford Analytica, head of political risk consulting for Aon Trade Credit and as director of country analysis for Marvin Zonis & Associates.
 He received his M.A. in international relations from the University of Chicago and B.A. in economics from Eckerd College, and was the 2004 alumni fellow for Eckerd College.
 In 2017 and 2018 he was a visiting fellow at the Watson Institute for International and Public Affairs at Brown University.